 Two of the sessions explored the theme of colour.
 The first was rather abstract, I asked questions such as; What does colour smell like?
 What does colour feel like?
-For a child on the autistic spectrum, a question like this may be confusing, some autistic people think and understand literally.
+For a child on the autistic spectrum, a question like this may be confusing, some autistic spectrum, a question tike this may be confusing, some autistic people think and understand literally.
 So instead of directing these questions at the children, I answered and speculated on them myself.
 These abstract questions became vehicles for the workshops documented below.
 To Construct